Special Admission Requirements - Program Application Deadline: April 15*

 - Must satisfactorily complete all academic and admission requirements.

-- Final selection for the medical laboratory technician course sequence will be based on the criteria described in the MLT department admission requirements available at a program information session.
+- Final selection for the medical laboratory technician course sequence will be based on the criteria described in the Medical Laboratory Technician department admission requirements available at a program information session.

-Students must successfully complete the American Heart Association Basic Life Support CPR for Health Care Providers course by designated deadline.
+Students must successfully complete the American Heart Association Basic Life Support (BLS) CPR course by designated deadline.

 Limitations of hospital, clinical or laboratory facilities necessitate certain enrollment restrictions.

 Planning Tool: Two-Year Sequence of Courses

 Medical Laboratory Technician Program Sequence

 - BIO 231 - Human Biology 1 4 credit hours OR